submariner-io/enhancements/lighthouse/aggregate-service-import.md

 ### DNS Resolution

 Lighthouse currently implements DNS resolution by round-robin load balancing between the `ServiceImports` that match the namespace/name pair.
-With a merged `ServiceImport`, the per-cluster service VIPs and port will be stored on the `EndpointSlices`.
+With an aggregated `ServiceImport`, the per-cluster service VIPs and ports will be stored on the `EndpointSlices`.
 DNS resolution will select from the `EndpointSlices` associated with the aggregated `ServiceImport`.
-If no specific cluster is requested, the service ports from the aggregated `ServiceImport` will be returned, otherwise the requested cluster's service ports from its `EndpointSlice` will be returned.
+If no specific cluster is requested, the intersection of the service ports from the constituent clusters will be returned, otherwise the requested cluster's service ports from its `EndpointSlice` will be returned.

 DNS Resolution behaviour for headless services will remain unchanged.